nxskok/pasias/docs/07-sign-mood-median.md

 1135 to 1325.
 I would round these off to whole numbers, since the data values are all whole numbers.
 These values are all above 1100, which supports the conclusion we got above that the median is above 1100.
-This is as it should be, because the CI is ``all those medians that would *not* be rejected by the sign test''.
+This is as it should be, because the CI is "all those medians that would *not* be rejected by the sign test".

 Or,